 Choice of Providers

-- You have the right to choose among healthcare providers, hospitals, pharmacies and other facilities within our network.
+- You have the right to choose providers, hospitals, pharmacies and other facilities within our network.

-- You have the right to choose a primary care provider in our network who is accepting new enrollees.
+- You have the right to choose a primary care provider in our network who is accepting new patients.

-- You have the right to see a specialist in our network without obtaining a referral from your primary care practitioner.
+- You have the right to see a specialist in our network without a referral from your primary care provider.

-- You have the right to receive certain essential health benefits covered by your health plan without restrictive annual dollar limits.
+- You may have the right to receive certain essential health benefits covered by your health plan without annual dollar limits.

 - You have the right to get covered services and prescriptions filled within a reasonable timeframe.